awsdocs/aws-iot-docs/developerguide/configure-logging.md

 ### Logging role policy<a name="logging-role-policy"></a>

 The following policy documents provide the role policy and trust policy that allow AWS IoT to submit log entries to CloudWatch on your behalf\.
 If you also allowed AWS IoT Core for LoRaWAN to submit log entries, you'll see a policy document created for you that logs both activities\.
-For information about how to create an IAM logging role and policy for AWS IoT Core for LoRaWAN, see [Create logging role and policy for AWS IoT Core for LoRaWAN](connect-iot-lorawan-create-logging-role-policy.md)\.
+For information about how to create an IAM logging role and policy for AWS IoT Core for LoRaWAN, see [Create logging role and policy for AWS IoT Wireless](connect-iot-lorawan-create-logging-role-policy.md)\.

 **Note**
 These documents were created for you when you created the logging role\.
+The documents have variables, `${partition}`, `${region}`, and `${accountId}`, that you must replace with your values\.

 Role policy:

 ```
 {
 	"Version": "2012-10-17",
 	"Statement": [
 		{
 			"Effect": "Allow",
 			"Action": [
 				"logs:CreateLogGroup",
 				"logs:CreateLogStream",
 				"logs:PutLogEvents",
 				"logs:PutMetricFilter",
 				"logs:PutRetentionPolicy"
 			],
 			"Resource": [
-                    "*"
+				"arn:${partition}:logs:${region}:${accountId}:log-group:AWSIotLogsV2*"
 			]
 		}
 	]
 }
 ```

 Trust policy to log only AWS IoT Core activity:

 ```
 {
 	"Version": "2012-10-17",
 	"Statement": [
 		{
 			"Sid": "",
 			"Effect": "Allow",
 			"Principal": {
 				"Service": "iot.amazonaws.com"
 			},
 			"Action": "sts:AssumeRole"
 		}
 	]
 }
 ```

 ## Configure default logging in the AWS IoT \(console\)<a name="configure-logging-console"></a>